 - Organisation fields are editable

-Similar Wardrobing Apps You May Want To Try
+Similar Outfit Planning Apps (and Wardrobe Apps) You May Want To Try

 Stella: Wardrobe Moi, simple and easy to use, just put your own pictures in.
 You makes your own categories such as tops, skirts etc I tried Stylebook but didn’t like it.